Seton Hall University

 W. Paul Stillman School of Business

-M.S.-Professional Accounting, Entrepreneurial Studies; International Business; Graduate Business; Graduate Taxation; Advanced Study
+M.S.-Accounting; M.S.-Professional Accounting, Entrepreneurial Studies; International Business; Graduate Business; Graduate Taxation; Advanced Study

 A Master of Science degree from Seton Hall University’s Stillman School of Business incorporates practical responses to the rapidly changing business environment with a special emphasis on technology, diversity, and globalization.
 Coursework in the M.S. program is geared in content and format to professionals employed on a full-time basis within the business environment.
 Most upper-level classes meet one evening per week.
 The School offers the M.S. in Accounting and the M.S. in Professional Accounting.